 In 2007, covert recordings revealed three Georgian national security service officials plotted to kill ‘Georgia's Richest Man' at the behest of then-President Mikheil Saakashvili.
-In one recording they debate means of execution, and one operative suggests they use a poisonous substance which will "kill a person two hours after touching it".
+In one recording they debate means of execution, with one operative suggesting they use a poisonous substance which can "kill a person two hours after touching it".
 "You smear [it] on the door handle," they say — the precise method by which Sergei and Yulia were contaminated with novichok, according to UK authorities.

 Whatever the meaning of that parallel, BuzzFeed's series is highly significant, for it was fundamental to cementing the notion of frequent Kremlin-directed murders on British soil in the public consciousness in the year prior to Salisbury.
 Almost inevitably too, it was widely invoked following the Skripals' poisoning as evidence, if not proof, of Russian state involvement.

-So it was on 13 March 2018, nine days after the Salisbury incident, then-Home Secretary Amber Rudd announced British police and MI5 would reinvestigate the numerous ‘suspicious deaths' detailed by BuzzFeed — a development the outlet reported rather triumphally.
-However, a mere four months later, Home Secretary Sajid Javid revealed police had determined there was "no basis on which to re-open any of the investigations".
-Fittingly, in December an inquest concluded Alexander Perepilichnyy, one of the ‘BuzzFeed 14', had died of entirely natural causes.
+Officials were evidently taken with the series too - on 13 March 2018, nine days after the Salisbury incident, then-Home Secretary Amber Rudd announced police and MI5 would reinvestigate the numerous ‘suspicious deaths' detailed by BuzzFeed, a development the outlet reported rather triumphally.
+However, four months later, Home Secretary Sajid Javid revealed authorities had determined there was "no basis on which to re-open any of the investigations".
+Fittingly, in December an inquest concluded Alexander Perepilichnyy - one of the ‘BuzzFeed 14' - had died of entirely natural causes.

 'A Good Shepherd'